 The pilot of Grey's Anatomy started with this.
 Justified in that Meredith didn't really know who the guy was at that point.

 In an episode of Covert Affairs, Auggie is on vacation and romances a woman.
 The next morning, she holds a bedsheet uncomfortably over herself while having a conversation with him.
 This is especially amusing because Auggie is blind, so she has no in character justification at all.

-Parodied on an SNL sketch with Alec Baldwin showing various Soap Opera clips where both men and women walk away from the bed with a sheet already attached and covering their body without them holding it!
+Parodied on a Saturday Night Live sketch with Alec Baldwin showing various Soap Opera clips where both men and women walk away from the bed with a sheet already attached and covering their body without them holding it!

 Justified in How I Met Your Mother both times Robin sleeps with The Casanova Barney when they aren't actually dating.
 She feels bad because she slept with her ex-boyfriend's friend and she usually mocks the type of chicks Barney sleeps with.
 The second time she was cheating on Kevin and Barney was with Nora.

 Music and Music Videos

 In the steamy video for her 1993 single "Soon", Tanya Tucker is wrapped in a bedsheet except for the scenes where she's shown in bed thrashing around with her lover.